 This interview continues a discussion that began in our November 2010 Symposium on NGOs.
-To continue that conversation, in Spring 2011, we asked James Ferguson [JF] and Akhil Gupta [AG] to participate in an interview conducted by new PoLAR author Jennifer Curtis [JC], whose article on NGOs in Ireland appeared in the symposium.
+To continue that conversation, in Spring 2011, we asked James Ferguson [JF] and Akhil Gupta [AG] to participate in an interview conducted by Political and Legal Anthropology Review author Jennifer Curtis [JC], whose article on NGOs in Ireland appeared in the symposium.
 Below is how their discussion proceeded.
 The PDF version is available for download here.

 JC [to JF]: It’s been 20 years since The Anti-Politics Machine.
 Since then, anthropologists have engaged much more critically with development.
 Also, a new strand of research looking at practices within transnational NGOs and their relationships with states, international bodies, local organizations, etc. has developed.
 I wonder what you think of recent anthropological work on NGOs.
 In retrospect, are any of these approaches useful for thinking about your original study?

 JF: It’s important to remember that The Anti-Politics Machine was written about an earlier historical period, when NGOs had not yet taken on the very prominent position they now occupy in the “dev” world.
 The fieldwork for that book was done in the early 1980s, and it was still largely a world of bilateral aid projects funded and carried out by governments.
 So I didn’t really have an analysis of NGOs in that book.
 But the NGO-ization of the world is a hugely important development, of course, and I’m very pleased that anthropologists have lately been giving it sustained ethnographic and theoretical attention.